Poikilos/BackupGoNow/README.md

 * (2007-01-25) prevent pushing button twice from crashing program

 ## Known Issues
+* There is no restore option.
+All restores must be done manually, including files in the tl folder which were too long to backup using the same folder structure.
 * Make sure AddFile IGNORES all filters (folder AND file filters!)
 * InternalIndexOfPseudoRootWhereFolderStartsWithItsRoot and other drive handling methods should be called with case senstive set to TRUE if sDirSep is '/'.
 * Change program menu icon (on menu bar) to custom icon (instead of compiler logo)